Canoe Lake

 Cook County, MinnesotaLimited DataOligotrophic

 A TSI value of 34 puts Canoe Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
 The lake bottoms out at 40 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 At 96 acres, Canoe Lake sits below the Minnesota median: a small water where shoreline activity has an outsized effect on water quality.
-Among the 128 graded lakes in Cook County, Canoe Lake ranks 19 — in the top quartile locally.
+Within Cook County's 128 graded waters, Canoe Lake sits at rank 19, near the top of the local distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2020-08-28.
 Grade methodology: LakeGrade methodology.